 to try and help CIOs to address those problems?

-Andrew Tuson: I think the core difficulty that universities
+Andrew Tuson: I think the core difficulty that universities have got

 themselves into in the IT area is that we have, partly because of the